kthriksdagsviz/RiksdagsViz/README.md

     }
 }
 ```
-and replace < PASSWORD > with database password.
+and replace < PASSWORD > with database password (which you can get from Ben 😉 ).